Gtrx0/cpm43/README.md

 * 0805 SMD and through hole diode/resistor compatibility for ease of assembly.

 ## Warning
-KiCad 5 or above is needed to open this project.
-KiCad 4 or below won't work.
+This project was developed in KiCad 5, thus you can't open the project using KiCad ver 4 or lower.